zhanglei923/CrossPage/README.md

 ### Selector defination:
-A selector is the indicator to find the target page as the implementation context.
+A selector is a path indication to get the target page.

         'top'               //top page
         'parent'            //parent page